emusan/piadaypublic/README.md

 #Pi a day code!

-[piaday.herokuapp.com](Pi a day) was a small project I came up with in order to facilitate my learning of the rails web framework over a summer.
+[Pi a day](piaday.herokuapp.com) was a small project I came up with in order to facilitate my learning of the rails web framework over a summer.

 The code is pretty basic, and probably pretty poor, but it does get the job done (for the most part), and I do hope that by releasing it as open source it does help someone!